MaxAtkinson/AdvancedSoftwareEngineering1/README.md

 take-away ect.
 This would help with scalability as new products may have new variables.
 Difficulties and solutions were discussed.

-Group report will contain:
+### Group report will contain:
-Class Diagram
+- Class Diagram
-Use case
+- Use case
-Graphical example of the GUI
+- Graphical example of the GUI
-Data structure reasoning
+- Data structure reasoning
-Version Control
+- Version Control
-Time Management Plan
+- Time Management Plan
-CRC cards (added after lecture on UML)
+- CRC cards (added after lecture on UML)
-State machine
+- State machine
-gantt chart
+- Gantt chart

-Work for next time
+### Work for next time
 Andy - Class Diagram, CRC cards
 Connor - GUI example, State Machine
 Gordon - Use Case Diagram
+Max - Gantt Chart